 Juniata encourages study abroad as an integral component of a liberal arts education.
-A variety of programs overseas is available, including full academic year, one semester, and short-term summer programs.
-While year-long language immersion programs in which a student continues to study in the Program of Emphasis are the optimal, any experience abroad can be a time of personal and academic growth.
+A variety of study abroad programs is available, including offerings for the full academic year, one semester, and short-term programs, many of which are led by Juniata professors.
+While year-long language immersion programs in which a student continues to study in the Program of Emphasis are the optimal, study abroad experiences offered at Juniata provide students opportunities for personal and academic growth.

-Juniata students can study abroad on every continent (except Antarctica), in the following countries: Africa (the Gambia), Asia (China, India, Japan), Europe (Belgium, Czech Republic, France, Germany, Russia, Spain, United Kingdom), North America (Canada, Mexico), Oceania (Australia, New Zealand), and South America (Ecuador).
+Juniata students can study abroad on every continent (except Antarctica), in the following countries: Africa (the Gambia, Morocco, Rwanda), Asia (China, India, Japan, Taiwan), Europe (Austria, Belgium, Czech Republic, France, Germany, Greece, Ireland, Russia, Spain, United Kingdom), North America (Canada, Mexico), Oceania (Australia, New Zealand), and South America (Ecuador).
 Juniata supports Direct Enroll/ Exchange (EXC), and Brethren Colleges Abroad (BCA) programs; some of these are Limited Enrollment (LE).
 A complete list of programs and their requirements can be found at: http://www.juniata.edu/departments/international/ea/programs.html.

 Students with Programs of Emphasis from all academic departments are eligible for approved study abroad programs, following the guidance of their faculty advisers to maintain academic progress.
 In Juniata approved programs, credits and grades will be indicated on the Juniata transcript.
 In all approved programs (except summer), Juniata financial aid is applicable, including grants-in-aid and scholarships.
 Students pay the regular Juniata tuition and fees for the semester and year programs and all financial aid and scholarships apply (tuition benefit involves special tuition arrangements; students can obtain information from the Center for International Education.
 PAR rates are not applicable to study abroad).
 A number of scholarships are also available specifically for study abroad (see http://www.juniata.edu/departments/international/ea/scholarships.html for complete list).
 The student is responsible for the passport, visa and airline tickets to program sites.
 Summer and short-term programs have specific fee structures; these are provided with the program information.